Open Source Intelligence

 • Port Scanning: Detecting unauthorized port scanning activities that may indicate reconnaissance efforts by attackers.

-• Impersonation: Identifying fake social media profiles and websites impersonating legitimate entities.
+• Impersonation: Identifying fake social media profiles and websites impersonating your C-level executive team or vendors.

-• Pretexting: Detecting attempts to gather sensitive information through impersonation or fabricated scenarios.
+• Pretexting: Detecting attempts to gather sensitive information through impersonation or made-up scenarios.

-• Baiting: Recognizing schemes that trick individuals to download malware or disclose information.
+• Baiting: Recognizing campaigns that trick your employees into downloading malware or disclose sensitive information.

 • Employee Discontent: Monitoring social media and forums for signs of disgruntled employees who might pose an insider threat.

-• Data Exfiltration: Identifying potential data exfiltration activities by employees through unusual network behavior or public disclosures.
+• Data Exfiltration: Identifying sensitive data being exfiltrated by employees through unusual network behavior or public disclosures.

-• Third-Party Risks: Identifying vulnerabilities and breaches within third-party vendors and suppliers that could impact the organization.
+• Third-Party Risks: Identifying vulnerabilities and breaches within third-party vendors and suppliers that could impact your organization.

 • Software Supply Chain: Monitoring for compromised software updates and malicious code injected into legitimate software packages.

-• Nation-State Actors: Profiling and tracking activities of nation-state actors known for conducting APTs.
+• Nation-State Actors: Profiling and tracking activities of nation-state actors known for conducting APT campaigns.

 • Botnet Activity: Tracking botnet activity and identifying IP addresses associated with known DDoS botnets.